Skip to main content

 Female Hormone Balance Protocols

-For women, particularly those navigating the transitions of and post-menopause, hormonal therapy is tailored to address a complex array of symptoms stemming from the decline of estrogen, progesterone, and testosterone.
+For women, particularly those navigating the transitions of perimenopause and post-menopause, hormonal therapy is tailored to address a complex array of symptoms stemming from the decline of estrogen, progesterone, and testosterone.
 The Endocrine Society has approached female androgen therapy with caution, citing the need for more long-term safety data.

 However, clinical practice often recognizes the significant impact of low testosterone on female quality of life.
 Low-dose Testosterone Cypionate, typically administered via weekly subcutaneous injections at a fraction of the male dose (e.g. 10-20 units), can be effective in addressing symptoms like low libido, fatigue, and difficulty maintaining muscle mass.

 Progesterone is another cornerstone of female hormonal therapy.
 Its prescription is based on a woman’s menopausal status.
 In women who still have a uterus, progesterone is essential to balance the effects of estrogen and protect the uterine lining.
+Beyond this primary role, progesterone has systemic effects, contributing to improved sleep quality and a reduction in anxiety.
+It can be prescribed as an oral capsule or a topical cream.

 Growth Hormone Peptide Therapy

-Peptide therapies represent another frontier in personalized wellness, focusing on the stimulation of the body’s own (GH) production.
+Peptide therapies represent another frontier in personalized wellness, focusing on the stimulation of the body’s own growth hormone (GH) production.
 These are not synthetic GH, but rather signaling molecules that interact with the pituitary gland.
 They are often sought by adults for their benefits in body composition, recovery, and sleep quality.

 1. GHRH Analogs These peptides, such as Sermorelin and CJC-1295, mimic the body’s natural GHRH.
 They bind to GHRH receptors on the pituitary gland, stimulating it to produce and release GH in a natural, pulsatile manner.
 This preserves the essential feedback loops of the GH axis.